JuliaLang/PackageCompiler.jl/docs/src/examples/plots.md

 create_sysimage(:Plots, sysimage_path="sys_plots.so", precompile_execution_file="precompile_plots.jl")
 ```

-If we now start Julia with the flag `-Jsys_plots.so` and re-time our previous commands:
+If we now start Julia with the flag `--sysimage sys_plots.so` and re-time our previous commands:

 ```julia-repl
 julia> @time using Plots